FalmouthFalcons/iteration-4/README.md

 ----------------------------------------

 ### Requirements:
-Ruby on Rails 5 or later, Ruby 2.4 or later.
+Ruby on Rails 5 or later, Ruby 2.4 or later, and SQLite.

 ## Deployment Instructions: